adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/carousel/v1/carousel/README.md

 The component policy dialog allows definition of allowed components for the Carousel.

 ### Edit Dialog Properties
-The edit dialog allows editing of Carousel slides (adding, removing, deleting, naming, re-ordering).
+The edit dialog allows editing of Carousel slides (adding, removing, naming, re-ordering).

 ## Client Libraries
 The component provides a `core.wcm.components.carousel.v1` client library category that contains a recommended base